- Epistemological theories of coherence and correspondence are useful to reconcile conflicts in religious declarations.

 These contrasting justification methodologies are not always incompatible (see “Pure, Poor Systems of Knowledge“).
 For instance, the correspondentist must resort to coherentist warrants in issues for which there are no perceptual referents, as in the case of emotions. and for declarations about which no knowledge is possible.
 When faced with this level of uncertainty, the thinker may simply refuse to form a judgment, holding her options in abeyance.
 Or she might extend her investigation into the realm of the unknown that is at the moment of choice also unknowable.
 At this point, she indulges in an alloy of judgment and desire, directing her conclusions not by correspondence but by permissible extensions of it.
 She indulges in what are properly called beliefs (see “Knowledge, Trust, and Belief”).
 So the correspondentist builds her world view upon a solid surface of publicly defensible judgments about reality surrounded by a hazy atmosphere of belief to extend them.
 At the opposite extreme, the coherentist may accept some correspondentist methodologies in part or sum, so she may find herself in agreement with her correspondentist friend, though if examined, both would soon find a deeper dispute.
 The coherentist’s acceptance of, say technology, would rely on their harmony with other elements of her private schema rather than the one-to-one correspondence that might justify a public judgment.
 It would be difficult to embrace scientific truths and the technologies they spawn on coherence grounds, for instance.
 That a drug passed rigorous clinical trials might matter less to a coherentist than that her neighbor found it helpful.
-One should be careful in accepting the possibilities of harmonizing the two modes of justification despite their partial compatibility; at their core, these two modes are fundamentally oppositional and produce opposing ways of looking at ourselves and the world and the truths we derive from our perceptions.
+One should be careful in accepting the possibilities of harmonizing the two modes of justification despite their partial compatibility; at their core, these two modes are fundamentally incompatible and produce opposing ways of looking at ourselves and the world and the truths we derive from our perceptions.
 In the blur of ordinary experience, any such effort is likely to be incomplete and error-ridden (see “Better, Blended Systems of Knowledge“).
 Fortunately, it is also open to continual improvement by better reasoning or evidence over a lifetime.